anubhav-chattoraj/sanetype/README.md

     sudo cp -R linux/* m17ndir/

-where `m17ndir` is the directory where m17n is installed.
+Here, `m17ndir` is the directory where m17n is installed.

-__For SCIM__: At the end of `mdb.dir` file in this directory, add

-    (input-method hi sanetype "hi-sanetype.mim")

 Restart IBus/SCIM.